-The fund financial statements provide information about the Board's funds, including fiduciary funds.
-Separate statements for each fund category - governmental and fiduciary - are presented.
+The fund financial statements provide information about the Board's funds.
 The emphasis of fund financial statements is on major governmental funds, each displayed in a separate column.
 The remaining governmental fund is reported as a nonmajor fund in the Other Governmental Fund column.